“Wealth is the ability to fully experience life.”

 – Henry David Thoreau

 “Wealth” — can be defined as assets or resources which are in excess of present or future expected expenses.
 A more simple explanation is that wealth is made up of assets which exceed what will be needed for this generation, and could be passed onto the next one.
-Even though a family’s assets may not be needed for this generation, proper stewardship is required to make sure those assets will last for future generations.
+Even though wealthy families may not need their wealth for this generation, proper stewardship is required to make sure those assets will last for future generations.

 Top 10 ways to make sure your assets endure the test of time